 We bake very crusty sourdough (a tough test for any bread knife), which the Cuisinepro knife slide through, cutting thin regular slices with barely any effort.

 THE EGG knife block by Cuisinepro is for sale exclusively from HOUSE, both online and at their stores.
-It’s recommended retail price is £750, but it is available online at £399.99 by using the checkout code EGGVIPOFFER.
+(Updated June 2021 – the 7 piece set that I tried is no longer available, however a 9 piece set is and this link has been updated to take you to that product).
 The knife set used with THE EGG are made from superior Japanese steel, double sharpened and Rockwell tested to 53 HRC for superior performance and long life.
 Cuisinepro is a premium brand that offers a full range of kitchen equipment.

-HOUSE originated in Australia, but launched in the UK in April, and now have six stores around the country, with a new store to open in Stratford Westfield this month, well as an online shop.
+HOUSE originated in Australia, but launched in the UK in April 2018, and now have six stores around the country as well an online shop.
 It’s part of the largest speciality retail kitchen and homewares chain in the Southern Hemisphere; the move into the UK is the chain’s first foray north of the equator.

 The Ultimate Crudité Platter